JamesStan1/Lagarto/README.md

 ---

 If you want any design customization, color theme changes, or to add images and more project details, tell me and I’ll update the code.

+Note: The contact page uses a simple mailto link instead of a form for easier inbox handling.